-- The reporting entity can demonstrate that the full upstream supply chain consists of SJC Covenant members. - The reporting entity should be able to demonstrate that their first tier supplier is socially certified according to the specifications below, if this supplier makes physical changes to the product or packaging (including blending, de-drumming, drum filling, processing).

-- If the first tier supplier is the farm or primary convertor, this supplier should be certified SAI FSA Bronze equivalent or higher. - The supplying SJC member should be able to demonstrate the sustainability status of the products that are supplied to other members.
+- The reporting entity can demonstrate that the full upstream supply chain consists of SJC Covenant members. - The reporting entity should be able to demonstrate that their first-tier supplier has been verified on social criteria (audit or certificate) certified according to the specifications below, - ➤ If this supplier makes physical changes to the product or packaging (including blending, de drumming, drum filling, processing). - ➤ If the first-tier supplier is the farm or primary convertor, this supplier should be certified SAI FSA Bronze equivalent or higher. - The supplying SJC member should be able to demonstrate the sustainability status of the products that are supplied to other members.